Stirling-Tools/Stirling-PDF/README.md

 Prerequisites
 - Java 17 or later
-- Gradle 6.0 or later
+- Gradle 7.0 or later

 1. Clone or download the repository.
 2. Build the project using Gradle by running `./gradlew build`
-3. Start the application by running `./gradlew bootRun`
+3. Start the application by running `./gradlew bootRun` or by calling the build jar in build/libs with java -jar jarName.jar

 ### Docker